Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Introduction

-\item require a small amount of computational costs. \end{enumerate} It is known, even for the particular Langevin system, that pure sampling methods can accomplish (1), but they typically do not approximate the solution to Eq. \eqref{sde}; see, e.g., \cite{BV10}.
-Integrators for Eq. \eqref{sde} certainly satisfy (2), but they are often divergent on infinite-time intervals or ergodic concerning a different equilibrium distribution \cite{MSH02, MT21}.
-The backward Euler method and stochastic theta method in, e.g., \cite{LMW23, Liu24, LL24, MSH02} satisfy (1) and (2), but they usually require a significant amount of computational cost.
+involve negligible computational expense. \end{enumerate} It is known, even for the particular Langevin system, that pure sampling methods can accomplish (1), but they typically do not approximate the solution to Eq. \eqref{sde}; see, e.g., \cite{BV10}.
+Integrators for Eq. \eqref{sde} certainly satisfy (2), but they are often divergent on infinite-time intervals or ergodic concerning a different equilibrium distribution \cite{MSH02,MT21}.
+The backward Euler method and the stochastic theta method (see, e.g., \cite{LMW23,Liu24,LL25,MSH02}) satisfy (1) and (2), but they usually entail high computational cost.
 We will show that a family of TEM methods constructed in this paper, as explicit schemes, can simultaneously accomplish these three goals.
+Similar arguments were successfully applied in \cite{LS25} to construct Galerkin-based fully discrete tamed schemes for superlinear stochastic PDEs.

-To construct explicit methods that can inherit the unique ergodicity of Eq. \eqref{sde}, including the tamed and truncated methods studied in, e.g., \cite{BDMS19, HJK12, LNSZ24, NNZ25}, the numerical Lyapunov structure plays a key role.
+To construct explicit methods that inherit the unique ergodicity of Eq. \eqref{sde}, including the tamed and truncated methods studied, e.g., in \cite{BDMS19,HJK12,LNSZ24,NNZ25}, the numerical Lyapunov structure plays a key role.
 However, it was shown in \cite{HJK11} that the classical Euler--Maruyama (EM) scheme applied to Eq. \eqref{sde} with super-linear growth coefficients would blow up in $p$-th moment for all $p \ge 2$.
 In particular, the square function is not an appropriate Lyapunov function of the EM scheme, even though it is a natural Lyapunov function of the considered monotone Eq. \eqref{sde}.

+Our main aim in this paper is to construct a family of explicit TEM schemes to preserve the same Lyapunov structure of the super-linear Eq. \eqref{sde}.